-- · Access method
+- Access method

-- · Ioin order
+- Join order

-- Join plan
+- · Join method

 - Optimization goal

+- Star-join directives

 You can also use EXPLAIN directives instead of the SET EXPLAIN statement to show the query plan.
 The following sections describe these aspects in detail.

 Access-method directives

 The database server uses an access method to access a table.
 The server can either read the table sequentially via a full table scan or use any one of the indexes on the table.
 Access-method directives influence the access method.